Narendra Nath

 Narendra Nath (1935–1998) was an Indian actor.

 Early life and background

 His full name is Narendra Nath Malhotra.
-He was first cousin of actor Prithviraj Kapoor.
+He was the first cousin to actor Prithviraj Kapoor.
 Prithviraj's mother was the elder sister of Narendra's father.
 Two of his brothers were also actors, being the late Prem Nath and Rajendra Nath.
 Prem Nath was married to the actress Bina Rai.
 Narendra also had two sisters.
 His elder sister, Krishna, was the widow of the legendary Raj Kapoor and the matriarch of a large family of film personalities.
 His other sister, Uma, is the wife of actor Prem Chopra.